 Forest Preserve employees contribute 8.5% of their pensionable salary to CCPF.
 Through their years of employment, they build service credit towards a retirement annuity or pension.
 An employee’s years of service and total contributions are considered in the calculation of the member’s retirement benefit.
 The contributions are automatically deducted from each salary distribution and are not considered taxable income in the year the deductions are made.

 The Forest Preserve District Fund has assets valued at $204.3 million that are invested by the Retirement Board through an Investment Consultant.
 In addition to the income earned from investment activity, the Forest Preserve District Fund receives employee contributions through payroll deductions and employer contributions derived from an annual tax levy.

 |Projected Insolvency Date

-The list of reports below provide additional information about the financial condition of the Forest Preserve District Fund.
+The list of reports below provide additional information about the financial condition of the Forest Preserve District Fund as of December 31, 2017.
 To view reports from prior years, visit Annual Financial Reports.

-2016 Forest Preserve District Fund Comprehensive Annual Financial Report (CAFR)
+2017 Forest Preserve District Fund Comprehensive Annual Financial Report (CAFR) - Upcoming